qadolphe/CS88-Final-Project/problem_statement.md

 ## Problem Statement ##

-Generating random numbers especially in the context of computers is extremely different.
+Generating random numbers especially in the context of computers is extremely difficult.
 We want to explore a simulated technique of using chaotic systems to generate pseudorandom numbers from a computer.

 ## Motivation and related work ##